 An assisted lift is used when the casualty is unable to provide assistance and help is available.
 The lift can be performed by two, three or four people.
-To perform an assisted lift with two people:

-- The casualty should be facing the edge. - One rescuer must take control and organise the lift giving clear instructions to the other rescuer. - The rescuer on the edge stands in front of the casualty and takes a firm hold of the casualty's upper arms. - The rescuer in the water holds each side of the person ready to lift. - On a signal, both rescuers lift, raising the casualty to a position where their hips are level with the edge. - Bend the casualty at the waist and lower the trunk and support the head to the ground. - The rescuer in the water lifts the person's legs out. - The rescuer on the edge supports the casualty's head while turning the body, so it is flat on the ground ready to place in the recovery position and follow the DRSABCD action plan.
+- The casualty should be facing the edge. - One rescuer must take control and organise the lift giving clear instructions to the other rescuers. - The assistants on the edge stand close together; take a firm hold of the casualty's upper arms and wrists. - The rescuer/s in the water holds each side of the person ready to lift. - On a signal, all rescuers lift, raising the casualty to a position where their hips are level with the edge. - Bend the casualty at the waist and lower the trunk and support the head to the ground. - The rescuers in the water lift the person's legs out. - The rescuers on the edge support the casualty's head while turning the body, so it is flat on the ground ready to follow the DRSABCD action plan.